 Iceland in August

-Gay Pride comes the second weekend of August, and nowhere celebrates it like Reykjavik does!
+Gay Pride comes the second weekend of August, and nowhere celebrates it as Reykjavik does!
 With parades, parties, and concerts, this is truly a vibrant and fantastic event.

 If you like running, (like, really like) then the third weekend of August is the best time to visit Iceland!
 This is when the Reykjavik Marathon occurs, and it is another event that attracts people from all over the world!